 David Stannard produces two 100% Cabernet Franc wines, Paradise Rescued from vines grown in Cardan and B1ock One – Bordeaux Superieur.
 In Cotes de Castillon, Chateau de Pitray makes Cuvee Cabernet Franc.
 In the Cotes de Bourg, Chateau Civrac produces 100% Cabernet Franc wine.
 Clos Puy Arnaud makes Les Acacias Cabernet Franc.

 Chateau La Dauphine in Fronsac produces, de La Dauphine Cuvee Prestige, a 100% Cabernet Franc from a single block of vines planted in 1946.
 Chateau Marjosse in Entre Deux Mers makes Cuvee Ortolan exclusively from Cabernet Franc and Chateau Haut-Meyreau Invindia l’instant H produces 100% Cabernet Franc.

 The award for the most unusual 100% Cabernet Franc wine goes to Chateau Le Bel.
 Situated in the Montagne Saint Emilion appellation, Chateau Le Bel makes a 100% Cabernet Franc wine from a three vintage blend!

 Below you can read a listing of the St. Emilion vineyards with the highest percentages of Cabernet Franc, (CF) in their plantings.
-The actual percentage used in their blend can be higher or lower than their plantings, depending on the vintage.
+The actual percentage used in their blend can be higher or lower than their plantings, depending on the blend in any specific vintage.

 Belle Assise 100% CF